tuomasHa/file-read-app/README.md

 ### Description
 This is a simple JavaScript based CDA (content delivery application) using NodeJS and React.
 The application features publishing of subpages, articles, and images with simple server-side content management.
 ### Requirements
 Running the application requires NodeJS version 6.9.2+ due to using ES6 features.
-You might also need to install browserify by running `npm install -g browserify`.
 ### Getting started
 Navigate to the project's root directory in your terminal.
 Run `npm install` to install the dependencies defined in  `package.json`.
 Compile the frontend files by running `npm run build`.
 Then start the server by running `node server.js` in the root directory.
 ### Content Management